When I first heard about Telexfree and checked it out, I felt it was a ponzi scheme and now it’s been proven to be true.

 I personally do online business and what that means is that I have a website in which I promote certain products as an affiliate that people want.
 Once they come to my site and buy, I earn a commission.
 This isn’t an MLM, it’s simple affiliate work.
 It works for me and the ability to make an exta amount of money exists.
 There are even people who do this full time (including me) and make a handsome living.

-Becoming successful in online business isn’t exactly difficult, but it does require proper guidance.
+Becoming successful in online business isn’t exactly difficult, but it does require proper guidance and Wealthy Affiliate has it.
 As an alternative to TelexFree, I recommend you try online business.
 It’s NOT a get rich quick scheme, but it’s a hell of a better alternative than than any of these MLM’s and it’s completely legitimate.

 Now I do realize that a large majority of people who joined TelexFree didn’t do it to start a business or get rich.
 They did it to make some extra money and aren’t interested in my preferred alternative.